 Once the Ewalt Covered Bridge and a segment of Pittsburgh’s famous trolley system connected Millvale to Lawrenceville.
 Today, the 40th Street Bridge connects music lovers who choose to walk or bike from Lawrenceville and Bloomfield to check out shows at Mr. Small’s Funhouse, a mid-sized venue in a converted church.
 In addition to a state-of-the-art theater, the Mr. Small’s experience includes two on-site full-service recording studios, a backstage rock hostel for visiting artists, and an art gallery.

-The Millvale Riverfront Park makes the most of the borough’s waterfront location along the Allegheny River, with fishing, bike and boat rentals, Millvale Marina, a kayak and rowboat launch access, Mr. Small’s Skate Park and a tackle and bait shop.
+The Millvale Riverfront Park makes the most of the borough’s waterfront location along the Allegheny River, with fishing, bike and boat rentals, Millvale Marina, a kayak and rowboat launch access, the Pittsburgh Food Truck Park and a tackle and bait shop.
 The Three Rivers Heritage Trail runs through the park and leads to PNC Park, Heinz Stadium and other hotspots along Pittsburgh’s North Shore.

 Millvale also boasts a walkable business district that includes Pamela’s, a colorful breakfast and lunch spot (once visited by President Obama), as well as the destination French bakery of Jean-Marc Chatellier’s where you’ll find rows of macarons in all pastel colors and almond brioche and croissants to die for.
 It’s a true gem in the region.
 There’s more, including Attic Records and Grist House, a brew pub and beer garden where dogs are welcome and food trucks supply the snacks.